-In March 2012 the Obama administration outlined changes made to its Home Affordable Modification Program, or HAMP, to help people avoid foreclosure.
-This new revised HAMP will reach more distressed homeowners and will now offer incentives to Fannie Mae and Freddie Mac to forgive debt on homes with mortgages that are upside down, also known as principal reductions.
+Last year the Obama administration outlined changes made to its Home Affordable Modification Program, or HAMP, to help people avoid foreclosure.
+This new revised HAMP reaches more distressed homeowners and offers incentives to Fannie Mae and Freddie Mac to forgive debt on homes with mortgages that are upside down, also known as principal reductions.

 HAMP was introduced in March 2009 as a way to help homeowners on the verge of foreclosure lower their mortgage payments.
 For homeowners who are accepted, the program offers a three-month trial period of reduced mortgage payments.
 If they make all their payments, the reduced payments should become permanent.

-It has helped more than 950,000 homeowners modify their mortgage loans, but the program originally intended to help between 3 and 4 million homeowners.
-Since less than $11 billion of the $29 billion set aside for the program has been spent, no new funds need to be allocated for the program.
+As of March 2013, it has helped more than 1.1 million homeowners modify their mortgage loans, but the program originally intended to help between 3 and 4 million homeowners.

-Help will now be available to homeowners who didn’t successfully complete a HAMP trial period or who fell out of a permanent HAMP modification due to missed payments.
+Help is available to homeowners who didn’t successfully complete a HAMP trial period or who fell out of a permanent HAMP modification due to missed payments.

 Problems with HAMP